 Louisville flying, explained plainly

-Costs, timelines, medical certificates, aircraft comparisons, and local procedures — written by a KLOU-based Ground Instructor and Commercial Pilot.
+Costs, timelines, medical certificates, aircraft comparisons, and local procedures — written by a KLOU-based FAA Certified Flight Instructor and Advanced Ground Instructor.

 How Much Does a Private Pilot Certificate Actually Cost in Louisville?